canarie/research_software/demo/ci_demo_vm/cidemo/scripts/Readme.md

 Builds each container image under the directory cidemo/containers and pushes them to the local registry.

 ## setupJenkinsSlave.sh
 Creates a Jenkins slave node on the host VM.
+Uses systemd to install this process as a service.